3 Ingredient Chia Berry Compote (no added sugar)

 You can purchase whole or ground chia seeds, or grind them yourself!

 Absolutely, yes.
 Chia seeds can be offered around 6 months of age when you start solids.
-It’s important to note however that offering your baby dry chia seeds can present a choking risk as they absorb moisture and may clump up.
-It’s best to use chia seeds as an ingredient or lightly dusted over other foods.
+It's important to note however that offering your baby dry chia seeds can present a choking risk as they absorb moisture and may clump up.
+To prevent your baby from choking, it's best to use chia seeds as an ingredient or lightly dusted over other foods.

 When you offer your baby food with chia seeds, don't be alarmed if you find some whole chia seeds in their diaper.
 Digestion is an adaptation process, over time this will decrease.